The best local moving companies in California

 - State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
 Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
 Make sure the moving company you use has proper licensing before hiring them.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so that all your mail will get properly forwarded to Iowa.
+- Change of address: Be sure to submit your USPS change of address form at least a week before your move.
+This way, once you’ve picked your moving date, your mail will start forwarding to Iowa right on time.
 Get started here.

-- Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
+- Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” free of charge.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

 - Moving checklist: Peace of mind is priceless.
 Our moving checklist will help you ensure you’ve got everything covered.